Thomas Peterffy: OneChicago

 OneChicago was an all-electronic exchange owned jointly by IB Exchange Group (IB), Chicago Board Options Exchange (CBOE), and CME Group.
 It was a privately held company that was regulated by both the Securities and Exchange Commission and the Commodity Futures Trading Commission.
 The OneChicago corporate headquarters was located in the Chicago Board of Trade Building in Chicago's financial district.
 OneChicago offered approximately 2,272 single-stock futures (SSF) products with names such as IBM, Apple and Google.
 All trading was cleared through Options Clearing Corporation (OCC).
 At the time, OneChicago operated the only U.S. based securities futures marketplace.

-Net worth

-Peterffy owns 75% of Interactive Brokers and his net worth is estimated at 25 billion dollars as of 2021.
-He was the 65th richest person in the world, and the richest Hungarian in the World in 2021.